loyola-chicago-english/graduate-handbook/handbook.md

 Ph.D. students who fail the exam may also retake it once, but only to complete the M.A. degree: they will not be allowed to continue in the program.
 Ph.D. students who receive a Low Pass will have their exams forwarded to the Committee on Graduate Programs, which will review their exams and their performance in course work in order to determine whether or not they should be permitted to continue, and if so under what probationary conditions.

-## Time and Residence Requirements
+## Time Limits

 The M.A. is designed so that a full-time student can complete requirements in a year and a half of study --- Fall, Spring, one summer course, and the following Fall with a degree conferral in December.
 Part-time students must complete all requirements for the degree within four years.
 After five years, the student may continue only by special action of the Dean of the Graduate School.
+See the [Graduate School Academic Policies], under "Time Limit for Completion of Degree Requirements."

 # The Doctor of Philosophy Program